Oberon Zell-Ravenheart

-Oberon Zell-Ravenheart (born Timothy Zell, November 30, 1942, St. Louis, Missouri; formerly known as Otter G'Zell) is a Neopagan writer, speaker and religious leader.
+Oberon Zell (born Timothy Zell, November 30, 1942; formerly known as Otter G'Zell and Oberon Zell-Ravenheart) is a Neopagan writer, speaker and religious leader.
 He is the co-founder of the Church of All Worlds.

 Education

-Zell earned a Bachelor of Arts degree in psychology from Westminster College in Fulton, Missouri, in 1965 before briefly enrolling in a doctoral program in clinical psychology at Washington University in St. Louis.
-He also received a Doctor of Divinity degree from Life Science College in Rolling Meadows, Illinois, (a defunct nonresidential seminary analogous to the Universal Life Church) in 1967.
+Born on November 30, 1942, in St. Louis, Missouri, Zell earned a Bachelor of Arts degree in psychology from Westminster College in Fulton, Missouri, in 1965 before briefly enrolling in a doctoral program in clinical psychology at Washington University in St. Louis.
+He also received a Doctor of Divinity degree from Life Science College in Rolling Meadows, Illinois, (a defunct nonresidential seminary) in 1967.
 In 1968, he completed a teaching certificate at Harris–Stowe State University.
 His parents were Protestants.

 Neopaganism

-In an interview with Natalie Zaman in 2008, Zell described himself as a wizard.
+In an interview with Natalie Zaman in 2008, Zell described himself as a Wizard.
 Distinguishing his practice from the wizards of fiction, Zell used the alternative spelling magick (with final "k") and claimed that his interest therein began at an early age with the reading of Greek myths and fairy tales.
 As a child, Zell had visions, which his mother told him were derived from the life of his grandfather.

-An early advocate of deep ecology, Zell-Ravenheart claims to have articulated the Gaia Hypothesis (using the spelling "Gaea") in 1970, independently of James Lovelock, who is usually given credit.
-Along with his wife Morning Glory and the other members of his group marriage, he has been influential in the modern polyamory movement.
+An early advocate of deep ecology, Zell claims to have been the first to have articulated and published the Gaia Hypothesis (using the spelling "Gaea") in 1970, independently of James Lovelock, who is usually given credit.
+Along with his wife Morning Glory and the other members of his group marriages, he has been influential in the modern polyamory movement.

-Zell-Ravenheart co-founded the Ecosophical Research Association in 1977, an organization that explores the truth behind myths.
-This group was known for the "living unicorns" they created by minor surgery to the horn buds of goats, a technique he was granted a patent for in 1984.
+Zell co-founded the Ecosophical Research Association in 1977, an organization that explores the truth behind myths.
+This group was known for the authentic "Living Unicorns" they created by minor surgery to the horn buds of goats, a technique he was granted a patent for in 1984.
 One of their unicorns, Lancelot, toured with the Ringling Bros. and Barnum & Bailey Circus.

 Church of All Worlds

-With R. Lance Christie, Zell-Ravenheart formed the Church of All Worlds (CAW) on April 7, 1962, by the ritual of "sharing water".
+With R. Lance Christie, Zell founded the Church of All Worlds (CAW) on April 7, 1962, by the ritual of "sharing water".
 This foundation ritual was practiced by a fictional church of the same name in Robert A. Heinlein's Stranger in a Strange Land.
-Zell-Ravenheart and Christie attributed their inspiration to Heinlein's novel.
-From the 1960s through the late 1990s, Zell-Ravenheart served as High Priest and Primate of the church.
+Zell and Christie attributed their inspiration to Heinlein's novel.
+From the 1960s through the late 1990s, Zell served as High Priest and Primate of the church.
 He returned to lead the Church of All Worlds, Inc. in 2005 and currently serves as First Primate.

 Role in Neopagan community

-A sculptor as well as an author, Zell has created numerous images of Pagan deities—some based upon historical images, others his original creations.
-With his family, he runs Mythic Images, a business through which his artwork is distributed.
+A sculptor and graphic artist as well as an author, Zell has created numerous images of Pagan deities—some based upon historical images, others his original creations.
+With his family, he created Mythic Images, a business through which his artwork is distributed.